TheRhysFoster/Healthcare-Management-Database/README.md

-# 🏥 Healthcare Management Database
+# 🏥 Healthcare Management Project
 A PostgreSQL database that handles core hospital operations and medical data by utilizing triggers and functions for necessary automation and indexes for real-world query performance.

 **Includes but not limited to:**